SUPERMAN III (Theatrical Release USA 1983)

 Superman III—

-a better film than its two predecessors—still does not make a three-star rating even though the new Director Richard Lester seems to perform better in this genre than the previous Director Richard Donner.
+a better film than its two predecessors—makes it to 3.8 Star rating.
+The new Director Richard Lester seems to perform better in this genre than the previous Director Richard Donner.
 The opening scenes take on an almost comedic element.
 Christopher Reeve looks older and more mature for his part as he assumes a more realistic stance for the Superman character.
 He loses his ‘bashful silliness’ in this film while finally seeming to have understood Superman and how to best portray him.
-The storyline is a little more complicated to follow which increases interest and the addition of actors Robert Vaughn and Richard Pryor add interest and fullness to this movie sequel.
+The storyline is a little more complicated which adds interest and the addition of actors Robert Vaughn and Richard Pryor add to the movie.

 Film Poster Courtesy of Wikipedia